 “I don’t know how to express myself sometimes to be… properly different.”

 “Number one, I don’t want to go to jail.
-Number two, or whatever number we are on afterwards.”
+Number two, or whatever number we are on afterward.”

 “You know, he’s gettin all frostrated.”

 “You can go to college and get your P-F-D or whatever it’s called, I don’t care.”

 “Looks like a tropical earthquake blew through here or something.”

 “Why are you using big school words, when you can use normal people words and I can understand what you are talking about?”